By Pierre Kosmidis

 Overall, the German forces had about 150 armoured fighting vehicles, including Panzer IIs, Panzer IVs, StuG IIIs and fifteen 150 mm self-propelled guns.

-Panagiotis Mprokos, a researcher from Rodos is scouring the island on a regular basis and has documented the events that unfolded on those fateful days of September 1943, including battlefield relics that testify the ferocity of the skirmishes that took place on the island between the German and the Italian garrisons stationed there.
+Panagiotis Brokos, a researcher from Rodos is scouring the island on a regular basis and has documented the events that unfolded on those fateful days of September 1943, including battlefield relics that testify the ferocity of the skirmishes that took place on the island between the German and the Italian garrisons stationed there.

 The Battle for Rodos, 9-11 September 1943